akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 1. Go to `Settings > Attributes`
 2. Click on `CREATE ATTRIBUTE` at top right
 3. Choose the correct attribute type
-4. Then set the below information
+4. Then set the following information
 :::